ameowlia/Intro-to-Whiteboarding/questions/word-cloud.md

 Assume the input will only contain words and standard punctuation.

-Hints can be found at the original source:[Word Cloud](https://www.interviewcake.com/question/word-cloud).
+Hints can be found at the original source: [Word Cloud](https://www.interviewcake.com/question/word-cloud).

 ##########################
 Solutions Below This Line